savithu-s3/calculator/README.md

 👆Click above to open github repo👆

 ---
-### ```Note : This program is currently in developmet⚙️.
+<p align="center" style="color:#F9C669"><font size="3" face="CaskaydiaCove NF">Note : This program is currently in developmet⚙️.
 If you find any issues post an issue on the github repo!👍.
 This program is a console based one⌨️.
 The GUI version is to be developed soon.
-Always run the python🐍 code from the releases for improved stability.
+Always run the python🐍 code or the .exe📄 from the releases✅ for improved stability.
 New versions are released in the first half of a month📅.
-If you want to try out what are the upcoming features download the python🐍 file from the repo(Not from the releases!). ```
+If you want to try out what are the upcoming features download the python🐍 file from the repo(Not from the releases!).</font></p>

 ---